-Every meeting will have at least 15 minutes set aside for public comment and feedback.
-In general, meetings will be conducted such that feedback and discussion is encouraged throughout the meeting.
+Every meeting will have at least 15 minutes set aside for public comments and feedback.
+In general, meetings will be conducted such that feedback and discussions are encouraged throughout the meeting.
 Project staff will record any feedback and follow up within one week on any stakeholder questions or requests.
 Substantive feedback will be reflected in meeting minutes.